-You may have been told to follow a lower carbohydrate approach by your doctor or dietitian.
-This approach forces patients to be more intentional with their dietary choices.
+You may have been instructed to follow a lower carbohydrate approach by your doctor or dietitian.
+This approach encourages patients to be more intentional with their dietary choices.
 For example, if I give my patient a 50g carbohydrate limit for the day, they will surely choose the bean-based pasta over the basic whole grain pasta, as it provides a minimal amount of digestible carbohydrate.
 A whole wheat option could pass on at least 20 more carbs to their daily limit.
-A net carb approach is not an exact science by any means, but at least it causes my patients to focus on fiber and avoid sugar.
+A net carb approach is not an exact science by any means, but at least it promotes my patients to focus on fiber and avoid sugar.
 Just realize that the calculation in whole foods, an apple for example, will most likely be more exact than in a food product.

-A net carb approach is gaining popularity and knowing how the calculation is made can provide you the insight and power you need to truly alter your diet.
+The net carb approach is gaining popularity and knowing how the calculation is made can provide you the insight and power you need to truly alter your diet.